Single docs site (recommended)

 Multi-version docs (optional)

-If your project needs versioned documentation — say, /next/ for the development branch, /latest/ for the current release, and /v/1.0.0/ for specific versions — the theme includes scripts to support this pattern:
+If your project needs versioned documentation, such as /next/ for the development branch, / for the current release, and /v1.0.0/ for older releases, the theme includes scripts to support this pattern:

-scripts/version_manifest.rbgenerates_data/versions.ymlfrom your release historyscripts/publish_gh_pages.shhandles publishing in two modes:next— publishes to the/next/pathrelease— publishes to both/v/x.y.z/and/latest/
+scripts/version_manifest.rbgenerates_data/versions.ymlfrom your release historyscripts/publish_gh_pages.shhandles publishing in two modes:next: publishes to the/next/pathrelease: publishes the current release to/and an immutable snapshot to/v1.2.3/

 A typical CI flow:

-baseurl: /nextand publish withpublish_gh_pages.sh next. - On release, build for
+/nextbase URL and publish withpublish_gh_pages.sh next. - On release, build once for the site root and once for

 When _data/versions.yml is present and contains version items, the theme renders a version selector in the navbar automatically.